brson/hackmd-collab/compile-time-1.md

 - [Addendum: Bad metaphore body-count](#user-content-addendum-bad-metaphore-body-count)

-## The Spectre of Poor Rust Compile Times at PingCAP
+## The spectre of poor Rust compile times at PingCAP

 At [PingCAP], my colleagues write [TiKV], the storage node of our distributed database, in Rust.
 They do this because they want this most important node in the system to be fast and reliable by construction, at least to the greatest extent reasonable.